nautilus-cyberneering/library-consumer/README.md

 The problems we are trying to solve:

 - We want to generate some auto-commits after a submodule is updated.
+We call the submodule the "library".
 - We want to have exclusive access to git merges while running those changes.
-We do not want any other process to commit changes into the main branch.
+We do not want any other process to commit changes into the `main` branch.
 For example, to avoid duplicate commits.

 We need a concurrency solution and we do not want to use GitHub Actions "concurrency" groups.